9 Positive Signs After Embryo Transfer

 1. Implantation Bleeding

-Implantation bleeding is a possible early sign of a successful embryo transfer, occurring when the embryo attaches to the uterine wall.
+Implantation bleeding is a possible early sign of a successful embryo transfers, occurring when the embryo attaches to the uterine wall.
 This can result in light spotting or bleeding, typically appearing as pink or brown discharge.
-Implantation bleeding usually happens 6-12 days after the embryo transfer.
+Implantation bleeding usually happens 6-12 days after the embryo transfers.
 Implantation bleeding usually occurs when the embryo attaches itself to the uterine wall.
 It is a common and normal sign of implantation.
 The bleeding is usually light and may last for a few days.
 It is different from menstrual bleeding, as it is lighter in colour and has a shorter duration.
 Symptoms of implantation bleeding: –

 • Light spotting or bleeding